 - These obligations do not cover work done after other events that affect the assets like natural calamities (earthquakes, floods, etc.)

-Asset Retirement Obligations are important from an accounting point of view.
-Had it not been the regulatory requirement businesses would have used their discretion in disclosing these costs, which could have hurt the stakeholders badly as these costs could cause a severe drain in the cash balances of the company and may adversely impact the business.
+Asset Retirement Obligations are essential from an accounting point of view.
+Had it not been the regulatory requirement, businesses would have used their discretion in disclosing these costs.
+It could have hurt the stakeholders badly as these costs could cause a severe drain in the cash balances of the company and may adversely impact the business.
 Accounting for the obligation well in advance gives the business the time to plan and set aside resources for the event.

-This has been a guide to what is asset retirement obligation.
-Here we discuss how does Asset Retirement Obligation works along with an example, benefits and drawbacks.
+This article has been a guide to what is an asset retirement obligation.
+Here we discuss how does Asset Retirement Obligation works along with an example, benefits, and drawbacks.
 You may learn more about Financing from the following articles –